-Business insurance plays a vital role in the risk management strategy of any businesses.
-No matter the size of your business, the right insurance policy can be the difference between survival and bankruptcy following a significant loss.
+Business insurance plays a vital role in the risk management strategy of all businesses.
+No matter the size of your business, the right business insurance policy can be the difference between survival and bankruptcy following a significant loss or crisis.

 Because no two businesses are alike, your insurance policy needs to be tailored to meet the specific risks facing your business.
-Business insurance policies are designed to allow maximum flexibility, enabling you to select the valuable assets and events you want to insure against.
+In Australia, business insurance policies are designed to allow maximum flexibility, enabling you to select the valuable assets and events you want to insure against.

-Generally the cornerstone of your insurance policy, this section insures your building, contents, machinery and stock against defined threats such as fire, storm, and accidental damage.
+Generally the cornerstone of your insurance policy, this section ensures your building, contents, machinery and stock against defined threats such as fire, storm, and accidental damage.

 Make sure your ‘sums insured’ covers the full replacement value.
 All insurance policies include an under-insurance clause which allows insurers to limit claim payments if your building, contents or stock is not insured at full replacement value.